m-labs/artiq/doc/manual/using_data_interfaces.rst

 .. note::
     Experiments submitted by shortcut will always use the argument currently entered into the submission window, if one is open.
 If no window is currently open, it will simply use the value *last* entered into a submission window.
 This is true even if that value was never used to submit an experiment.

+It is also possible to bring up a "Quick Open" dialogue where experiments can be called up by searching part of their name.
+This is bound to the hotkey CTRL+P. To immediately start the experiment with its default arguments, hit CTRL+ENTER.